Bryan Robson: Style of play

-A well-rounded box-to-box midfielder, Robson combined goalscoring ability with anticipation, movement, and tireless energy.
-Brave and fiercely competitive, he impressed with his tackling, passing, aerial strength, and versatile presence in central midfield.
-Renowned as a combative defensive midfielder with excellent ball-winning skills, he also stood out for his vision and pace in the opposition half, where he could both create and score goals.
+A box-to-box midfielder, Robson combined goalscoring ability with anticipation, movement, and endurance.
+He displayed his tackling, passing, aerial strength, and versatile presence in central midfield.
+Renowned as a combative and defensive midfielder with excellent ball-winning skills, he also stood out for his vision and pace in the opposition half, where he could both create and score goals.

 Reception and image

 Robson was regarded as one of the most complete midfielders in England.
 His manager, Bobby Robson, regarded him as England's best player.
 Robson's determination earned him widespread respect, with his long-time manager.
 Alex Ferguson hailed him as "a miracle of commitment, a human marvel who pushed himself through every imaginable limit."
 Regarded as an inspirational leader, Robson was frequently cited as a role model by teammates and successors.
 Gareth Southgate described him as his "sporting hero", while Gary Lineker recalled being "in awe" of him even as a teammate.
 David Beckham compared Robson's influence on his own generation to that of Bobby Charlton on his father's, emphasising his all-round abilities.
 His long-time manager Alex Ferguson praised him as a commanding captain, respected in the dressing room, and highlighted his resilience and commitment in playing through numerous serious injuries.